meplato/mall-java-client/README.md

 ## Installation

-First install [gradle](https://gradle.org/), then run e.g. `gradle jar` to build up the Java Archive to use.
+Run e.g. `mvn compile` and/or `mvn package` to build the Java Archive to use.

-If you need an IntelliJ IDEA project, run `gradle idea`.

-Run `gradle tasks` to get a list of available tasks you can perform.

 ## Getting started